jacoborus/estilo/docs/colorschemes.md

 See [list of available syntax templates](https://github.com/jacoborus/estilo/tree/master/templates/syntax)

+## Add colors to neovim terminal

+Open `estilo/addons/nvim-term.yml` and fill each value with a color from your palette.

 ## Add colorschemes to `estilo.yml`

 Open `estilo.yml` file and add an object for each colorcheme with its parameters inside `colorschemes` list.
 Every one has 3 parameters: